tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     > **Note**: If you were quick going through the labs, then you may not have log data in the Log Analytics workspace just yet that corresponds to "AzureMetric".
 You may need to wait 15-30 minutes before a query will execute.

-    > **Note**: Since the introduction of Azure Security Center and Sentinel, the backend logging has changed a few times as well as the way the calculations are done in the rule query (timespan in query vs outside query, etc).
+    > **Note**: Since the introduction of Azure Security Center and Sentinel, the backend logging has changed a few times as well as the way the calculations are done in the rule query (timespan in query vs outside query, etc.).
 The ultimate goal of this query is to find when a series of failed connection attempts have been made against a network security group and a specific deny rule.
 If for some reason the UI/backend has been modified since the last published lab, modify the query to accomplish this goal.

 5. Under **Map entities**, for the **IP**, select the **primaryIPv4Address_s** column.